Mountain hare: Taxonomy and evolution

+The scientific name Lepus timidus was proposed by Carl Linnaeus in 1758.

-The mountain hare arose during the Late Pleistocene; there is evidence that its range expanded during glaciations into southern Europe, with populations of Iberian hare (Lepus granatensis), European hare (L. europaeus) and broom hare (L. castroviejoi) in northern Iberia harboring mitochondrial haplotypes from the mountain hare.
+The mountain hare arose during the Late Pleistocene; there is evidence that its range expanded during glaciations into southern Europe, with populations of the Iberian hare (Lepus granatensis), European hare (L. europaeus) and broom hare (L. castroviejoi) in northern Iberia harboring mitochondrial haplotypes from the mountain hare.

-During the Late Pleistocene to Early Holocene, populations of mountain hare in Russia grew at least 10% larger than any living population today.
-This population has been classified as a distinct species Lepus tanaiticus, but is now generally considered a prehistoric morphotype of the living mountain hare.
+During the Late Pleistocene to Early Holocene, the mountain hare in Russia grew at least 10% larger than other hare species today.
+It was therefore classified as a distinct species Lepus tanaiticus, but is now generally considered a prehistoric morphotype of the living mountain hare.